 The cost of teeth whitening at a dentist depends on the method used and the level of discoloration.
 Each patient is unique, and everyone’s dental whitening treatment follows a unique plan.
-As such, you should consult your dentist to discuss your teeth whitening cost.
+As such, you should consult your 24 Hour dentist near me to discuss your teeth whitening cost.

 Dental Whitening FAQs

 How to whiten your teeth permanently?